-Last week (3 Jan 2017), during my Endocrine MDT, a surveillance ultrasound spotted a slightly enlarged lymph node on the right side (measuring 9mm x 9mm) described as a ‘level 4’ node (a location indicator meaning the ‘lower jugular group’).
-The report has been passed to the NET MDT for their consideration but the surgical rep on the Endocrine MDT is currently recommending a conservative approach.
-I suspect he’s right, it’s still below the worry threshold, nothing is palpable (no lumps) and I don’t have any specific symptoms.
-There could be a number of reasons for the enlargement and it might even be back to normal size on my next scan.
-Hopefully just a nonsense.
-All my issues have been left-sided to date, so this is interesting.
-That said, I did have an MRI last year to investigate pain and a swelling at the site of my right ‘sternoclavicular’ joint – subsequently declared a nonsense.
+Early in 2017, during my Endocrine MDT, a surveillance ultrasound spotted a slightly enlarged lymph node on the right side (measuring 9mm x 9mm) described as a ‘level 4’ node (a location indicator meaning the ‘lower jugular group’).
+The report was passed to the NET MDT for their consideration with the surgical rep on the Endocrine MDT recommending a conservative approach – the NET MDT agreed.
+I suspect that’s right, it’s still below the worry threshold, nothing is palpable (no lumps) and I don’t have any specific symptoms.
+There could have been a number of reasons for the enlargement and it might even be back to normal size on my next scan.
+Hopefully just a non-issue.
+All my issues have been left-sided to date, so this was interesting.
+That said, I did have an MRI last year to investigate pain and a swelling at the site of my right ‘sternoclavicular’ joint – subsequently declared a non-issue.

 Thanks for reading

 I think it’s currently safe to say that surgery remains the only real ‘curative’ option for Neuroendocrine Tumours (NETs) but there are stage, grade and anatomical constraints.
 I use the word ‘curative’ with some reservations because for many, surgery will not cure but will debulk or cytoreduce as much tumour as possible in order to reduce symptoms and improve quality of life.
 In fact, NETs is one of a small number of cancers where debulking surgery provides a survival advantage for many who are at an advanced stage.
 This is a big deal when you consider with more aggressive cancers at an advanced stage, surgery just might not be offered.
 It follows that surgery is most likely adding to the fairly decent NETs survival statistics, even for those with metastatic disease at diagnosis.
 More on this below.